wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ## How to save data from a broken .wxmx file

-Internally most modern xml-based formats are ordinary zip-files. _wxMaxima_ doesn't turn on compression, so the contents of .wxmx files can be viewed in any text editor.
+Internally most modern XML-based formats are ordinary zip-files. _wxMaxima_ doesn't turn on compression, so the contents of .wxmx files can be viewed in any text editor.

 If the zip signature at the end of the file is still intact after renaming a broken .wxmx file to .zip most operating systems will provide a way to extract any portion of information that is stored inside it.
 This can be done when there is the need of recovering the original image files from a text processor document.
 If the zip signature isn’t intact that does not need to be the end of the world: If _wxMaxima_ during saving detected that something went wrong there will be a `wxmx~` file whose contents might help.